JosephGarcia092/Csv_knowledge/README.md

 # Csv_homework

 **CSV IMPORTING**

--gathered the skills necesary to import data about sales
+-learned the neccesary skills in the Python language to import data about sale records.
+Learned how to maniupulate the data to gather the greatest increases, the greatest losses, the average of all the data in the data set.